wentingluo1993/My_project/README.md

 # Gifts Catcher

 Feel exhausted from the finals?
 Get tired of the daily work?
-Can't wait to celebrate Christmas after Thanksgiving?  "
+Can't wait to celebrate Christmas after Thanksgiving?

-Gifts catcher" is then a good choice!
+"Gifts catcher" is then a good choice!

 You can play the game without anything even thinking.
 The only thing you need to do is "clone" the folder "My_project" and type
 `./project.py `